valantic/vue-template/README.md

 #### SCSS

 * Vendor prefixes are automatically applied according to the `browserslist` in `package.json`.
 You don't need to write them yourself.

+## Webpack

+### Path alias

+Webpack supports to use an [alias](https://webpack.js.org/loaders/css-loader/#alias) for paths.
+Thanks to this feature, you don't need to define relative paths when importing one JavaScript file into an other.
+The `@` alias stands for the application root (`/app`).
+So for example you can just write `import options from '@/setup/options'` in any file to import the `options.js` file from the `setup` folder without caring about relative path resolving.

 ## Node.js and NPM